A-Trust/ShortTermCert/README.md

 # Short Term Cert
+!!!
+Attention: This interface is only for identity providers that are certified according to eIDAS requirements as an identity provider. !!!

 **Short Term Cert** is a qualified short lived certificate in accordance with the eIDAS regulation (https://eur-lex.europa.eu/eli/reg/2014/910/oj, Section 4, Article 28, Qualified certificates for electronic signatures)